 The following lemma repeats lemma 1 from \cite{HB} and describes $\rho(\cdot).$ We shall prove it in subsection \ref{s2.2}.

 \begin{lemma} Let $I$ be an ideal of $\Z[r]$ such that $(N(I),\text{Disc(f))=1}$.

 If $\congruence{n-r}{0}{I}$ is solvable with a rational integer $n$, then $I$ is composed of first degree prime ideals only.
-Moreover $I$ cannot be divisible by two distinct prime ideals of the same norm.
-In all other cases the congruence is solvable, and we have $\rho(I) = 1$.
+If such $I$ is divisible by two distinct prime ideals of the same norm then $\rho(I)=0$; otherwise, the congruence is solvable, and we have $\rho(I) = 1$.

 Moreover, if $I$ is an ideal for which $\rho(I)=1$, then for any $m\in\Z$, we have $I\mid m$ if and only if $N(I)\mid m$. \end{lemma}